BjornFJohansson/BjornFJohansson/README.md

 Hi, I am Björn Johansson, assistant Professor at the Department of Biology, University of Minho where I teach and do research.
 Yeast physiology, molecular biology and biotechnology make my day :heartpulse:!
 I am also a passionate self-taught Python programmer.

 Outside biology, I am interested in bioinformatics and [open reproducible science](https://datascience.stanford.edu/news/center-open-and-reproducible-science-cores-fall-lecture-series).
 Look at our group [website](https://metabolicengineeringgroupcbma.github.io) for more information.
-I am also an open-source software enthusiast using Linux on the desktop since 2007.
+I am also an open-source software enthusiast, using Linux on the desktop since 2007.

 I reside in Portugal for many years, in the old roman city of Braga.